-Gusha Pro offers giclée print services including the manufacture of acrylic face mounts, canvas printing & stretching, giclée printing on archival cotton rag papers, and photo print and artwork scanning and repair work.
+Gusha Pro offers giclée print services including the manufacture of acrylic 'glass' face mounted prints, canvas printing & stretching, giclée art paper printing, and photo print and artwork repair work.

 Frequently Asked Questions

 We send orders Australia wide but do not offer international freight options.

 Yes we use Australia Post.
 Additionally, or postage to Sydney & Newcastle destinations we may use a courier company.
 For consignments sent beyond these areas we primarily use TNT for larger consignments.

 Print only photo and art paper printing has turnaround of 1-2 days.
 Larger orders and/or larger prints may take 4-5 days.
 Turnaround time for canvas prints is 7-14 days.
 Acrylic face mounts have a 2-3 week turnaround.

 Acrylic finish - a 'glass' like finish, reflective, a very contemporary looking finish.
 They are heavier which can have implications for hanging and freight.